liuzyon/acse-4-gormanium-rush-wolframite/README.md

 Then the circuit connection graph will be generated in output folder.

 ### Examples
-See [here](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/tree/main/examples) for further examples.
+See [here](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/tree/main/examples) for further detailed examples.

 ## Contributing